Sa2003hil/Sa2003hil/README.md

   "☀️ Nature Lover",
   "🌱 I’m currently learning **Building Things From Scratch✌️", "💬 Ask me about anything, I am happy to help",
-  "⚡️ Fun-Fact: I work all the time and eat a lot of tasty food😋", ]
+  "⚡️ Fun-Fact: I work all the time and eat a lot of tasty food😋 ", ]
 ```